Rakhyvel/Karta/README.md

   2 = 3,
 }

-;; Conceptually, the two are equivalent. square = {
+;; Conceptually, the following map and function are equivalent: square = {
   0 = 0,
   1 = 1,
   2 = 4,
   3 = 9,
   ;; ...
-  ;; Karta doesn't support infinite maps, but just imagine this map is really huge }
+  ;; Karta doesn't support infinite maps, but just imagine this map is really huge and maps all integers }
 square' x = x * x